gtg092x/react-redux-universal/README.md

     - `{keyname}Ready` - `true` if the promise is completed, `false` otherwise
     - `{keyname}Error` - an error object if the promise rejects
 - `mapPropsToParams` This method that accepts `(props, context)` and returns a value to be the params passed to the `promiseCreator`.
 This will be called on initialization and every prop change.
 If the result of this function changes, the `promiseCreator` will be called again.
 - `promiseCreator` A function that accepts the result of `mapPropsToParams` and returns a thenable or constant value.
 The results of this are passed to the component as a prop and stored in a redux store for tranfer between server and client.
-For convenience, context is passed to this method as well.
+For convenience, `dispatch` and `context` are passed to this method as well.
 - `[config]`
     - `[config.getComponentId]` A method that accepts a `Component` and returns a unique id for it.
 Defaults to the Component name.
 This is important if you have different components loading keys with the same name.
     - `[config.onReadyChange]` A method that accepts `(readyStatus, props)`.
 When the promise is completed or initialized, this will fire.